 Covid-19 Pandemic Impact On Divorce Cases

 The Covid-19 pandemic is disrupting lives throughout the world, and the legal system is no exception.
 And, in particular, family law proceedings are being affected by this scourge.
-New York has a pandemic-related moratorium on divorces since March 22 (Addendum – New York ended its divorce suspension on May 20, and Mary-Kate Olsen was literally the first in line seeking a divorce).
+New York has hS a pandemic-related moratorium on divorces since March 22 (Addendum – New York ended its divorce suspension on May 20, and Mary-Kate Olsen was literally the first in line seeking a divorce).

 Just a few weeks ago, Russia’s Justice Ministry directed regional authorities to suspend marriages and divorces in response to the coronavirus pandemic until at least June 1.
-At the time, no other country was reported as considering the idea of banning marriages, divorces, or both as a response to Covid-19.
+At the time, no other country was reported as considering the idea of banning marriages, divorces, or both as a response to the pandemic.
 Dubai changed that last month.

 Divorces Suspended Until Further Notice Thanks to Covid-19